-Nowadays, SEO automation is a key part of an organic strategy to ensure that you stay on top of both performance and what's happening on a site.
+Nowadays, SEO automation is a vital part of an organic strategy to ensure that you stay on top of performance and what's happening on a site.
 So much so, it was one of my top tips for SEO strategy in 2019.

-There is nothing more frustrating than looking at a performance report and spotting a drop caused by a development mistake that was detrimental to performance.
+There is nothing more frustrating than looking at a performance report and spotting a drop caused by a development mistake detrimental to performance.

-There is also nothing more tedious than having to continuously check performance daily or repeatedly crawl a site to make sure nothing has gone wrong.
+Nothing is more tedious than continuously checking performance daily or repeatedly crawling a site to ensure nothing has gone wrong.

 That way, you can instead focus on doing work that improves performance, rather than site and performance management work that focuses on making sure nothing has gone wrong.